 Can my child play?
 What are the eligibility requirements?

 Our program is open to all homeschool students, incoming grades 6-12 with no experience necessary.
 Athletes on the JV/Varsity teams are subject to the eligibility guidelines outlined on the registration page.
-If you have a younger player who is interested, please contact our athletic director at email@example.com.
+If you have a younger player who is interested, please contact us at firstname.lastname@example.org.

 What if my child has never played basketball before?